 - Honey is a great remedy to relieve the pain and puffiness.
 You may apply a thin layer of honey, cover it with polythene for some time and wash.

 - Take high doses of vitamin and minerals by drinking carrot, beet, or spinach juice.
 All these juices may help in removing swelling and extra fluid.

-- Apply a mixture of olive oil and beeswax to the affected area two times a day to provide relief from.
+- Apply a mixture of olive oil and beeswax to the affected area two times a day to provide relief.

 Here are some ways that may help in the prevention of varicose veins:

-Varicose veins will not disappear after pregnancy.
-Though your symptoms may improve after the birth of your baby, however, they may not completely vanish, and in some cases, they may resurface too.
+Varicose veins may not disappear after pregnancy.
+Though your symptoms may improve after the birth of your baby, they may not completely vanish, and in some cases, they may resurface, too.

 When to Consult a Doctor

-If you suffer from this condition, you can try various home remedies and other treatment options.
-However, first, get your doctor’s approval for the same.
+If you suffer from the condition of varicose veins after pregnancy, you can try various home remedies and other treatment options.
+However, first, get your doctor’s approval for the same!

 Also Read: Back Pain After Pregnancy